binaryphile/binaryphile.com/posts/spree-1-3-to-spree-2-1-an-upgrade-odyssey.md

 I use the Spree Deployment Service to configure the production box.
 The deployment service is awesome and very nearly turn-key.
 I've found a few items I've had to tweak for my environment, but I can't recommend this tool enough.
-It doesn't seem to get its due credit in the Spree community.
+It doesn't seem to get its due credit in the spree community.

 Production runs on Ubuntu 12.04 LTS, which is the only platform